jonnyhoeven/justme.dev/projects/gitops-workshop.md

 The `-n` or `--namespace` parameter is used to specify the namespace to deploy the application to.
 If you don't provide a namespace, the application will deploy to the `default` namespace.
-Resulting in hard to manage, hard to find resources and naming conflicts.
+Resulting in hard to find, hard to manage and naming conflicts.

 ```bash
 kubectl create deployment nginx --image=nginx -n workshop